 Via Bruce Levine:

-Samardzija and Cubs arbitration date is set for St Pete Fl February 10 .— Bruce Levine (@MLBBruceLevine) January 31, 2014
+Samardzija and Cubs arbitration hearing is scheduled for Monday in St Pete Fl.
+As reported earlier 100k has been separation to agreement.— Bruce Levine (@MLBBruceLevine) February 7, 2014

 My first thought was, "Really?
 That little?" $100,000 wouldn't even fill one-quarter of the bleachers for a marquee-priced ($76 after fees) game this year.
 It's one-fifth of the minimum major-league salary for 2014.

 To recap, Jeff Samardzija asked for $6.2 million and the Cubs offered $4.4 million.
 The midpoint of those numbers is $5.3 million.
 You wouldn't think it would be so difficult to meet in the middle, and if the Cubs are refusing an extra $100,000, an amount equivalent to the sale of about 14,000 beers at Wrigley this year, it would seem that the atmosphere between Shark and management must be pretty poisoned.

 That's the way I see it, anyway.
 Perhaps they'll settle on a figure before Monday's scheduled hearing; if not, the Cubs have their first arb hearing since 2010 (Ryan Theriot) and just the second since 1993 (Mark Grace).